Cwantic/Documentation/Explorer/Study.md

 This creates a brick with text and color capabilities.

 Useful to show the state of progress of the study to other users.
-A conventionnal color code can be established.
+A conventional color code can be established.

 ![Image](../Images/Study9.jpg)